 - b) Other commitments. - i.
-Law No. 19993 dated December 17, 2004, authorized the purchase of the Refinery and Smelter Las Ventanas assets from ENAMI, establishing that the Corporation must ensure that the smelting and refining capacity required is maintained, without any restriction and limitation, for treating the products of the small and medium mining sector sent by ENAMI, under the form of toll production or another form agreed upon by the parties.
-(See paragraph described in number ix, where the modification of this law is mentioned). - ii.
+Law No. 19993 dated December 17, 2004, modified on March 6, 2023, establishing that the Corporation must ensure that the smelting and refining capacity required is maintained, without any restriction and limitation, for treating the products of the small and medium mining sector sent by ENAMI, under the form of toll production or another form agreed upon by the parties.

+ii.
 Obligations with the public for bond issues means that the Corporation must meet certain restrictions related to limits on pledges and leaseback transactions on its principal assets and on its ownership interest in subsidiaries.

-The Corporation has complied with these conditions as of December 31, 2024 and 2023.
+The Corporation has complied with these conditions as of March 31, 2025 and 2024.